sunpech/best-software-list/README.md

 # Sunpech's Best Software List

-A list of the best software for Mac, Windows, Ubuntu Linux, and Software Development.
+A list of the best software for Mac, Windows, Ubuntu Linux, Android, and Software Development.
 Whenever I do a fresh install of a new operating system, I'll go through this list and choose what to install.
 Unless noted, all software are free.

 ## Mac OS X